 The preliminary design of the factory was conceived by architect Kornelia Plaks of the design bureau "Tööstusprojekt" (Industrial Design) in 1953.
 The sketch exploited extensively classicist vocabulary.
 The building disregarded the historic building line, while the main façade was placed behind trees line-up unfamiliar of downtown of old town.
 Also, the volume of the building, which spread over a number of historical properties, surpassed the volume of the historical buildings of Viru street.
 The Stalinist "industrial palace" was never built probably due to the death of Stalin, followed by a quick and awaited change in architectural policy of Soviet Union.
-The very next year, designed by architects Voldemar Herkel and Kalju Veldre the design of the building completely transformed, abandoning almost all elaborate decor.
-Since after the completion of the factory a big void still remained between the street line and a factory building, we will tackle with this place further on.
+The very next year,

+2 The Archive of Tallinn City Government Urban Planning Department Division of Heritage Protection, n 6, s 325.

+3 Ibid.

-- 2 The Archive of Tallinn City Government Urban Planning Department Division of Heritage Protection, n 6, s 325. - 3 Ibid. - 4 The Archive of Tallinn City Government Urban Planning Department Division of Heritage Protection, n 6, s 513.
+4 The Archive of Tallinn City Government Urban Planning Department Division of Heritage Protection, n 6, s 513.